cyanmage/image-classification-using-aws-sagemaker/README.md

 - The _learning_rate_ for the optimizer ("adam" in this tuning)
 It is a continuous parameter whose values are between 0.001 and 0.01

-These hyperparameter ranges were passed in an HyperparameterTuner instance.
+These hyperparameter ranges were passed in an HyperparameterTuner instance class.

 #### 1) Screenshot of completed hyperparameter tuning jobs: